 - Hiring another person to kill a victim

-Another type of first-degree murder is called felony murder, which involves the incidental death of a person during a dangerous crime.
+The felony murder rule allows for a first-degree murder charge for a defendant involved in the incidental death of a person during a dangerous crime.
 The rule of transferred intent mandates that the intention of committing a felony transfers to the intention of murder.
 Examples of felony murder include:

 - Committing arson to a house that results in someone’s death